amrith/rpi-image-builder/elements/rpi-debian-core/README.txt

    DIB_DISTRO_NAME:

-      the debian distro name, default is jessie, you can also try stretch.
+      the debian distro name, default is stretch, you can also try jessie.

    DIB_DISTRO_URL: